 - A corporate office address and fax number

 - Separate email addresses for corporate, investor relations, general customer service inquiries, and tech support

 - A link to schedule an appointment for phone support/screen sharing

 Appointy takes their negative reviews very seriously, and it’s not unusual for Nemesh himself to personally attempt to address complaints.
-It has a single, closed complaint and an A+ rating from the Better Business Bureau.
+The company has a single, closed complaint and an A+ rating from the Better Business Bureau.
 Among the most common complaints are:

-- The aforementioned grammatical and communication issues.
-While these are minimal within the GUI itself, there are times when it can make communication difficult, especially when corresponding with the staff and communicating technical issues.
+- Grammatical & Communication Issues: While these are minimal within the GUI itself, there are times when it can make communication difficult, especially when corresponding with the staff and communicating technical issues.
 At times, it can even make using the documentation more difficult than it needs to be.

-- Trouble synching Google calendar and Appointy.
-While I did not personally encounter this problem more than one customer reported difficulties getting Google and Appointy to play nice with each other.
+- Trouble Syncing Google Calendar & Appointy: While I did not personally encounter this problem more than one customer reported difficulties getting Google and Appointy to play nice with each other.

 Appointy’s satisfied customers praised its multi-functionality, social media focus, payment platform, intuitive interface, and special features.
 Appointy currently rates 4/5 stars on the Google Apps Marketplace and has a single 5-star review on G2 Crowd.
 Users liked:

-- The customer service.
-Appointy offers the full gamut of customer service options, and will even contact you unbidden to help you figure out features shortly after you sign up.
+- Customer Service: Appointy offers the full gamut of customer service options, and will even contact you unbidden to help you figure out features shortly after you sign up.

-- Tons of features.
-At the Business, and even the Pro level, Appointy can do just about anything you’d want to scheduling SaaS to do for you.
+- Multiple Features: At the Business, and even the Pro level, Appointy can do just about anything you’d want a scheduling SaaS to do for you.